alearrigo/alearrigo/README.md

 Recently, I have been working as a consultant mainly in psychometrics, using several established tools and methods and exploring the paradigmatic revolution of dynamical network analysis in psychological constructs.

 Currently living in Italy, I lived in Berlin for a while.

-In addition to my day to day consulting job, I am also passionate about **open source software development**.
-I especially love working on developing tools that make data visualization and statistical analysis more fun. 🙌